 Support globalization and business expansion (20%)

 These and other long-term projects are ideally suited for a full-time technology staff no longer bogged down by day-to-day cloud maintenance, time-consuming patch updates and frequent licensing upgrades.
 Take a closer look at some strategic projects your hedge fund or private equity firm's CTO can dedicate time to once on the cloud:

 Cyber Risk Management.
 You’ve heard us say it before, but cybersecurity is (still) a hot topic in the investment industry.
 With SEC eyes looming and investors playing cautious with investments, it’s critical that firms take the time to assess their security practices and employ robust programs to meet growing demands.
 Even for firms that choose to leverage an outsourced cloud solution for their daily infrastructure (which may come with some inherent security features), any physical infrastructure that still resides on-premise at the firm would need to be protected.
-Beyond management of on-premise technology, investment firm IT staffs should also be forward-thinking and address large-scale cybersecurity initiatives and ensure the entire organization is involved in regulating and mitigating security issues.
+Beyond management of on-premise technology, investment firm IT staffs should also be forward-thinking and address large-scale cybersecurity initiatives and ensure the entire organization is involved in mitigating security issues.